matisanchz/TPEspecial-2/README.md

 # TPEspecial-2

+This is a simple tool that lets you easily a CRUD to the Mollusca catalog, using RESTful interface.

+## Resource name maps to the endpoint url:

 ## Auth Token:

 GET - With an specific useremail and password, you will reach a token that allows to CREATE, MODIFY and DELETE items from different entities: